william1357chen/Space-Invader-Pygame/README.md

 * Wei Lin Chen

 ## Acknowledgements
 This project is based on the works of Pygame Tutorial for Beginners on [freeCodeCamp](http://www.freecodecamp.org/ "freeCodeCamp").
-The image and sound files are obtained from the original repository.
+The image and sound files were obtained from the original repository.
 Any additional knowledge were obtained from the offical Pygame documentations.

 * [Pygame Tutorial Video](https://www.youtube.com/watch?v=FfWpgLFMI7w)
 * [Original Github Repository](https://github.com/attreyabhatt/Space-Invaders-Pygame)